Free Consultation: (517) 240-4236Tap to Call This Lawyer

 Biography

 Hello!
 My name is Thomas Trent Harris and I go by my middle name, Trent.
 I was born and raised in Jackson, Michigan and went to the Jackson Public Schools, graduating from Jackson High School in 1995.
 I earned my bachelor's degree from Albion College in 1999 and my juris doctor degree from Chicago Kent College of Law in 2008.
-I am licensed to practice in Michigan and Illinois, and my law practice focuses helping clients in the areas of estate planning, probate, and real estate transactions.
+I am licensed to practice in Michigan and Illinois, and my law practice today is focused almost completely on estate planning for individuals, families, and business owners.

 Estate Planning